Classification of Financial Data Using Quantum Support Vector Machine: Results and Discussion

 For further investigation, we run the same experiments on datasets where the performance of classical SVMs was closest to their maximum and minimum performance, respectively.
 Our findings show that the kernel built using the Pauli Y YY feature map outperforms classical SVMs.

-The Pauli Y YY feature map performs significantly better in every configuration space, whereas the classical SVM performs worse than its average.
-While comparing the position of the data points with the horizontal 'zero-advantage line' in Figure 3, we observe EQA for all problem instances in the configuration space.
+The Pauli Y YY feature map performs consistently better in every configuration we tested, whereas the classical SVM performs worse than its average.
+While comparing the position of the data points with the horizontal 'zero-advantage line' in Figure 3, we observe empirical quantum advantage (EQA), in the sense of \cite{shehab2022}, for all problem instances in the configuration space.

 Figure \ref{fig:multiplekernelsMINba} implies the impact and importance of the quantum approach in real-world scenarios where we face the scarcity of stock market data and where the classical SVM performs worse than the average performance.